EverseDevelopment/.github/profile/README.md

 </p>

 ## Our Case Studies
-Check out our [Case Studies](https://e-verse.com/case-studies/) for our amazing clients
+Check out the [case studies](https://e-verse.com/case-studies/) we have with our amazing clients and partners.

 <p align="center" width="100%">
     <a href="https://e-verse.com/case-studies/">